|

 The goal is soil of a pH of 5 or less.
 Adding peat moss, fly ash, elemental

 sulphur and using acid type fertilizers all will help.
+Pruning is relatively

 simple and should be carried out early in the spring.
 Remove dead and